ckipp01/andaga/README.md

 Currently, ándaga-cli has 3 commands:

-  `andaga log`  used for logging new entries
+  `andaga categories` used for displaying a list of used categories `andaga log`  used for logging new entries
-  `andaga recall` used for recalling old log entries `andaga category` used for displaying a list of used categories
+  `andaga recall` used for recalling old log entries `andaga projects` used for getting a list of projects that have been logged